WeaverFi/api/README.md

 ---

-## Self-Hosting
+## Firebase Deployment

 This repository is already setup for Firebase hosting, but could easily be adapted to be deployed on any other cloud deployment service.

+Currently the API also uses many other cloud functions to manage token prices, API key caching, etc. but those can be easily disabled.

-1. Add your own API keys in `functions/keys.json` (an example file is provided).
+1. Add any required keys in `keys.json` (an example file is provided).

 2. Install dependencies by navigating to the `functions` folder and using `npm i`.

 3. Add your project ID in `.firebaserc` (an example file is provided).

+4. Change any settings to your liking in `index.ts`.

-4. Optionally, whitelist any origins to be exempt from rate limits in `functions/.env` (an example file is provided).
+5. Optionally, whitelist any origins to be exempt from rate limits in `.env` (an example file is provided).

-5. Optionally, setup custom rate limits using [3PI](https://github.com/3PIKeys) or change other settings in `functions/index.ts`.

 6. To deploy to Firebase, use `firebase deploy`.